daquintero/voto-main-frontend/src/containers/Reusable/InformativeSnippet/InformativeSnippet.md

 submission dates.

-## Redux Actions
+### Redux Actions
-Related Informative Snippets takes in the parent container and label and returns the requried informative snippets.
+Related Informative Snippets takes in the parent container and label and returns the required informative snippets.

+### Card Grid
+The card grid takes in as props an array of objects of informative snippets and returns a collection of objects in a grid-like manner that is specifically custom for each of the mobile responsive approaches.
+Basically, it controls the layout approach in an a imperative functional approach from props.